Salt! You cannot live without it.

 Salt helps to counteract ingested toxins from food and chemicals.
 Salt has long been added to lentils, legumes and whole grain, meats and other highly acid foods to help balance their acidic nature.
 Toxins in the blood and body often appear as skin eruptions which salt can help treat both through ingestion and external application.

 Eh?
 Salt helps to unify the Fire and Water connection in the body.
 This is the Shen (spirit) of the Heart to the Zhi (will power) of the Kidneys.
-The proper connection of Fire and Water corresponds to clarity of intention with appropriate action, it creates consciousness.
+The proper connection of Fire and Water corresponds to clarity of intention with appropriate action, it creates consciousness and helps you move forward with meaning and clarity in your life.
 How clear do you feel?

 Salty flavors enter the Bladder and Kidney and correspond to Winter and the Water element